 - Compliance and archival data that needs to be stored for a long time and is hardly ever accessed.

 The archive tier is not currently supported for ZRS, GZRS, or RA-GZRS accounts.

 Blobs in all three access tiers can coexist within the same account.
 Any blob that doesn't have an explicitly assigned tier infers the tier from the account access tier setting.
 If the access tier comes from the account, you see the Access Tier Inferred blob property set to "true", and the Access Tier blob property matches the account tier.
 In the Azure portal, the access tier inferred property is displayed with the blob access tier as Hot (inferred) or Cool (inferred).

 Changing the account access tier applies to all access tier inferred objects stored in the account that don't have an explicit tier set.
 If you toggle the account tier from hot to cool, you'll be charged for write operations (per 10,000) for all blobs without a set tier in GPv2 accounts only.
 There's no charge for this change in Blob storage accounts.
 You'll be charged for both read operations (per 10,000) and data retrieval (per GB) if you toggle from cool to hot in Blob storage or GPv2 accounts.

-Blob-level tiering allows you to change the tier of your data at the object level using a single operation called Set Blob Tier.
-You can easily change the access tier of a blob among the hot, cool, or archive tiers as usage patterns change, without having to move data between accounts.
-All tier changes happen immediately.
+Blob-level tiering allows you to upload data to the access tier of your choice using the Put Blob or Put Block List operations and change the tier of your data at the object level using the Set Blob Tier operation or Lifecycle management feature.
+You can upload data to your required access tier then easily change the blob access tier among the hot, cool, or archive tiers as usage patterns change, without having to move data between accounts.
+All tier change requests happen immediately and tier changes between hot and cool are instantaneous.
 However, rehydrating a blob from archive can take several hours.